Bang1338/wordle-today/TOMORROW.md

 Except this one is for tomorrow
 </h3>

-Tomorrow will be October 31st, 2025, Wordle 1595
+Tomorrow will be November 01st, 2025, Wordle 1596

 Don't want to get spoilered or too early?
 See [current one here](README.md)